 - mislead you, the debtor company, in some way; or

 - fail to inform you of the substantive requirements of the Corporations Act 2001.

 Minor errors will generally not amount to a substantial injustice.

 4. Other Reasons for Setting Aside the Demand

-There must be a sound reason to set aside the statutory demand for some other reason, for example:
+There must be a sound reason to set aside the statutory demand for some other reason, including:

-- Where the affidavit in support of the demand fails to verify the amount of the debt, or that the debt is due and owing by the debtor company; or
+- where the affidavit supporting the statutory demand fails to verify the amount of the debt or that the debt is due and owing; or

-- Where the affidavit in support and the statutory demand are not signed at the same time.
+- where the affidavit and the statutory demand are not signed at the same time.

 On the other hand, the fact that the debtor company is in fact solvent is not a ground for setting aside a statutory demand.

 Ineffective service is when a claim is not properly brought against you.
 Usually, the person bringing the claim against you has failed to follow the correct process.
 A court can only set aside a statutory demand that has been served on your company.
 This means that ineffective service is not a valid reason for setting aside a statutory demand.
 Rather, you should raise ineffective service during any subsequent winding up application.
 If you can prove ineffective service, you will be successful in defending any winding up application.

 When a creditor is serving a debtor company interstate, service of the statutory demand is ineffective if the statutory demand: